samarpita-saha293/pneumonia_detection_using_ResNet-50_model/README.md

 We use the PneumoniaMNIST dataset in .npz format with NumPy arrays for training, validation, and testing.

-### Prerequisites
-Python version recommended: 3.8+

-To run this project, ensure the following Python environment and packages are installed:
-- Pytorch
-- numpy
-- scikit-learn
-- matplotlib
-- seaborn

 ## STEP 1: SAS sample extraction